Topics Map > SCS Computing > Software

 This tutorial covered material to have one started using Gaussian for single point energy calculation, analyze the output, graph electrostatic potentials and molecular orbitals.

-8. APPENDIX: RUNNING Gaussian IN QUEUE ON TRITON (LINUX CLUSTERS)
+8. APPENDIX: RUNNING Gaussian IN QUEUE ON LOP (SCS LINUX CLUSTER)

 Submit the queue script to the queue: